Questions Frequently Asked By Parents

-- Meet with the Pre-Major Advisor: After moving through Compass and completing the Advising Questionnaire, students must have an substantive conversation with their pre-major advisors in preparation for Freshman Advance Registration.
+- Meet with the Pre-Major Advisor: After moving through Compass and completing the Advising Questionnaire, students must have an substantive conversation with their pre-major advisors in preparation for Advance Registration.
 Students cannot register for courses without viewing the videos, completing the questionnaire and having this conversation with their pre-major advisor.

 - View the Registration Tutorial: This video will help explain the tools students will use to find and register for courses.
 Peer advisors can help answer additional questions about the process.

 - Request courses during the Advance Registration.

-Freshman should come to campus in the fall with a selection of courses in place, even though that selection may be tentative.
+First-years should come to campus in the fall with a selection of courses in place, even though that selection may be tentative.
 First-year students work with their pre-major advisor during the summer to determine an initial course schedule during Advance Registration.
 Upon arrival on campus, students meet with advisors in person, have an opportunity to discuss educational goals and course selection and, if appropriate, make adjustments in their fall schedule.

 Students should take courses to satisfy the General Education Requirements during their first few semesters, but these courses should be ones in which there is genuine interest, and should include a course or two in areas of a potential major.
 Most students spread their requirements over all four years of study and, in so doing, explore more advanced topics in a variety of academic disciplines.
 The Foreign Language Requirement can be fulfilled by continuing with the same language(s) studied in high school, or by developing proficiency in a new language.
 If students have not placed out of the Foreign Language requirement upon matriculation or are considering study abroad in a country where English is not the native language, they are encouraged to enroll in a language course in their first semester.
-Students should also try to take a writing seminar to satisfy the Writing Requirement during their freshman year.
+Students should also try to take a writing seminar to satisfy the Writing Requirement during their first year.